bogatuadrian/zip-me/README.md

-# Zip-Me
+# ZipMe

-A bash script for zip-compressing multiple files.
+A bash script for zip-compressing multiple files or folders.

 ### Usage

-Create a file named `zip-me` containing the desired arhive's name on the first line, followed by the names of the files you want to archive.
+Create a file named `zipme` containing the desired arhive's name on the first line, followed by the names of the files you want to zip.

 Run:
-> $ zip-me
+> $ zipme

-### Format of the `zip-me` file
+### Format of the `zipme` file

-`zip-me`
+`zipme`

     <the resulting zip filename>
     <file1>